everedero/misc_scripts/zephyr_presentation.md

 sed -i 's/stm32f4_disco/totoboard/' board.yml
 sed -i 's/STM32F4_DISCO/TOTOBOARD/' Kconfig.totoboard
 ```
-* Remove docs folder, for later
+* Docs folder can be updated later, it is mandatory if you want to contribute your board to Zephyr main

-Not mandatory but nice: compatible = "st,totoboard", model description
+* Not mandatory but nice: customize compatible = "st,totoboard" and model description in dts file

-## Try new board
+### Try the board
 ```
 BOARD="totoboard"
 west build -p always -b $BOARD app
 ```
-* It looks for examplesensor0, not here in our dts
+* It looks for examplesensor0, which is not here in our dts

-## Import blinky
+### Import blinky
 ```
 cp -r $Z/samples/basic/blinky ./
 west build -p always -b $BOARD blinky
 ```

+Don’t flash this, it still needs customizations.

+* "zephyr,led0" in dts allows to choose the led actually blinked by software
-* While it builds -> some explanations about device tree "zephyr,led0", open the blinky.c source
+ * You can see the call to zephyr,led0 if you open the blinky.c source
 ```
 vim $Z/samples/basic/blinky/src/main.c
 ```

-## Find correct chip
+## DTS customisation
-Now time to actually modify the DTS file.
+* Now modify the DTS file to match the board.

-First, SoC selection.
+### SoC selection
 ```
 find ./ -name "stm32f407Xg.dtsi"
 ```
-It is in : $Z/dts/arm/st/f4/stm32f4
+The SoC description file is:
 ```
-stm32f405Xg.dtsi
+$Z/dts/arm/st/f4/stm32f4/stm32f405Xg.dtsi
 ```

+The pinctrl file is:
 ```
 find ../ -name "stm32f407v(e-g)tx-pinctrl.dtsi"
 ./modules/hal/stm32/dts/st/f4/stm32f407v(e-g)tx-pinctrl.dtsi
 ```

 * Pincontrol file: check your board chip name (me: stm32f405vgtx-pinctrl because I have STM32F405VGT6)
-+ wildcards for component name
+* X is a standard wildcard for component name

-* Also, board.yaml
+* Also, change the SoC in board.yaml
 ```
 grep -rnw ./ -e ".*stm32f407.*"
 ```

-## Open schematics and find a LED + UART
+### Open schematics and find a LED + UART
+Open schematics for the board.

 * Orange LED: PC13 Active HIGH
 * Blue button: PC14 Active LOW
 * Rapid pull-up / pull-down check on schematics

-* Usart -> Usart 6
+* Usart accessible on USB port through ST-Link: Usart 6
 * PC6/USART6\_TX
 * PC7/USART6\_RX

 * Remove can busses, disable OTG
 * Change zephyr,shell to usart6

-## Clock frequency
+### Clock frequency
 Check the main clock
 * OSC\_IN -> NX3225GD-8MHZ
 * HSE is 8 MHz in DTS
-* Look, a nice macro to avoid writing lots of zeros (in $Z/dts/common)
+* There is a nice macro to avoid writing lots of zeros in frequency fields (in $Z/dts/common)

-## Build
+### Build and flash and run
 ```
-west build -p always -b $BOARD blinky
+west build -p always -b $BOARD blinky west flash
 ```
-## Results

-* Shall be the end of part 2: write DTS
-* Build and flash: see blinky and blinky msg.
+Results: LED should blink and UART messages should be displayed.

-## Config shell gpio
+## Shells
+### Enable GPIO shell
 ```
 tree -L 2 blinky
 ```